tankywoo/passtk/README.md

-Passtk is a `python` script that can generate a `random password` automatically.
+Passtk is a `python` script that can generate a `random password`.
+Copyright (C) 2013 by TankyWoo

+Usage:

 It can specified the `level` and the `length` of the password

-	tankywoo@gentoo ~/passtk $ ./passtk.py -h
 	usage: passtk.py [-h] [-l LEVEL] [-n LENGTH]

 	optional arguments: